 Paid Leave: PTO begins accruing immediately and accrued balance can be used after 30 days of employment.
 Annual accrual (FTE equivalent) of 18 days for nonexempt staff/20 days for exempt.
 After 5 years of service increased to 20 days nonexempt/25 days exempt.

 Medical, Dental and Vision Insurance: Full time employees are eligible on the first of the month following 30 days of continuous employment.
-SWACH pays 100% of the premium for employee coverage and 50% for additional family member coverage.
+SWACH pays 100% of the premium for employee coverage.